So…how are you supposed to talk to your parents?

 - Teachers, coaches, neighbors, and clergy can help you, too.
 Any trustworthy, responsible adult will be able to help point you in the right direction, and they’re often more than happy to help you talk to your parents.

 - You can always contact us through Your Life Your Voice.
-Call, email, text or chat—we are here to help!
+Call, email, or text - we are here to help!